17 Types of Backpacks for Hiking, Backpacking & Travel

 This is more like a portable duffel bag than a standard backpack.
 Carrying straps for your shoulder make transporting your bag easy, although you could always carry your duffel bag by hand if you truly wanted to.

-Marmot Unisex Long Hauler Small Travel Duffel Bag, 2300ci (35 Liter), Crocodile/Cinder, One-Size
+MARMOT Unisex Long Hauler Small Travel Duffel Bag, 2300ci (35 Liter), Crocodile/Cinder, One-Size

 A duffel backpack is seriously worth considering if you’re planning an overnight camping trip.
 Few backpacks have the storage capacity of a duffel backpack, which may come with more than 120 liters of space.
 That gives you room for everything you need and then some.